Carnival in Venice Workshop

 – Discussion of Photoshop techniques to enhance your images

 – One of the best travel experiences you’ll ever have

 We meet for the first time on February 5 at 4 pm in the lobby of the hotel.
 If you depart from North America, please note that you must leave February 4 in order to arrive for the first meeting.

 We will stay in one hotel during our time in Venice, so there is no packing and unpacking.
 Each day, we will photograph carnival and the city of Venice.
 This will include Burano Island, St. George Island, the famous Rialto Bridge, St. Mark’s Cathedral and San Marco Square.
 Jim reserves most or all of the hotel, so our photo lectures and critique sessions take place in the lobby.
 The actual day by day itinerary varies because it depends on the weather, where exactly large congregations of models occur, and what events are taking place in Venice.
 Each day, though, will be packed with brilliant photographic opportunities.
 Jim posts a placard each day in the lobby with the next day's events.

 The workshop ends on Feb.
-20. This is a travel day, so you can make your return reservation at any time.
+12. This is a travel day, so you can make your return reservation at any time on this day.
 Keep in mind that if your flight home is very early (before 8 am), you will need to take a private water taxi from the hotel directly to the airport.

 PLEASE NOTE: This workshop has a lot of walking.
 The only way to get around Venice is by foot and by boat.
 There are no cars at all because there are no roads.
 You will be given a week-long boat pass, but there are some places we shoot that can only be reached by foot.

 If you have trouble walking or negotiating steps, some of the activities may be too difficult for you, and therefore I don’t recommend this trip.
 If you wish to discuss any limitations you have to see if they might prevent you from participating in the photography, feel free to drop me a note.
 Or, I'll be happy to speak with you on the phone.